unjs/unstorage/docs/2.drivers/null.md

 > Discards all data.

 ::warning
 This driver does NOT store any data.
-It will discard any data written to it and will always return null!
+It will discard any data written to it and will always return null similar to [`/dev/null`](https://en.wikipedia.org/wiki/Null_device)
 ::

 ```js